apache/brpc/docs/en/client.md

 User can extend to more naming services by implementing brpc::NamingService, check [this link](https://github.com/brpc/brpc/blob/master/docs/cn/load_balancing.md#%E5%91%BD%E5%90%8D%E6%9C%8D%E5%8A%A1) for details.

 ### The tag in naming service
-tag was used for implementing "coarse-grained wrr": different tags are appended to a same address to make different instances, such that the address gets traffic proportional to the number of different tags.
-However, you should consider using [wrr algorithm](#wrr) first which distributes traffic proportional to assigned weights and is more fine-grained.
+Every address can be attached with a tag.
+The common implementation is that if there're spaces after the address, the content after the spaces is the tag.
+Same address with different tag are treated as different instances which are interacted with separate connections.
+Users can use this feature to establish connections with remote servers in a more flexible way.
+If you need weighted round-robin, you should consider using [wrr algorithm](#wrr) first rather than emulate "a coarse-grained version" with tags.

 ### VIP related issues
 VIP is often the public IP of layer-4 load balancer, which proxies traffic to RS behide.
 When a client connects to the VIP, a connection is established to a chosen RS.
 When the client connection is broken, the connection to the RS is reset as well.